hashicorp/terraform-provider-kubernetes/website/docs/r/stateful_set.html.markdown

 #### Arguments

 * `pod_management_policy` - (Optional) podManagementPolicy controls how pods are created during initial scale up, when replacing pods on nodes, or when scaling down.
 The default policy is `OrderedReady`, where pods are created in increasing order (pod-0, then pod-1, etc) and the controller will wait until each pod is ready before continuing.
 When scaling down, the pods are removed in the opposite order.
-The alternative policy is `Parallel` which will create pods in parallel to match the desired scale without waiting, and on scale down will delete all pods at once.
+The alternative policy is `Parallel` which will create pods in parallel to match the desired scale without waiting, and on scale down will delete all pods at once. *Changing this forces a new resource to be created.*

 * `replicas` - (Optional) The desired number of replicas of the given Template.
 These are replicas in the sense that they are instantiations of the same Template, but individual replicas also have a consistent identity.
 If unspecified, defaults to 1.

 * `revision_history_limit` - (Optional)  The maximum number of revisions that will be maintained in the StatefulSet's revision history.
 The revision history consists of all revisions not represented by a currently applied StatefulSetSpec version.
-The default value is 10.
+The default value is 10. *Changing this forces a new resource to be created.*

-* `selector` - (Required) A label query over pods that should match the replica count. **It must match the pod template's labels.** More info: [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)
+* `selector` - (Required) A label query over pods that should match the replica count. **It must match the pod template's labels.** *Changing this forces a new resource to be created.* More info: [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)

 * `service_name` - (Required) The name of the service that governs this StatefulSet.
 This service must exist before the StatefulSet, and is responsible for the network identity of the set.
-Pods get DNS/hostnames that follow the pattern: pod-specific-string.serviceName.default.svc.cluster.local where "pod-specific-string" is managed by the StatefulSet controller.
+Pods get DNS/hostnames that follow the pattern: pod-specific-string.serviceName.default.svc.cluster.local where "pod-specific-string" is managed by the StatefulSet controller. *Changing this forces a new resource to be created.*

 * `template` - (Required) The object that describes the pod that will be created if insufficient replicas are detected.
 Each pod stamped out by the StatefulSet will fulfill this Template, but have a unique identity from the rest of the StatefulSet.

 * `update_strategy` - (Optional) Indicates the StatefulSet update strategy that will be employed to update Pods in the StatefulSet when a revision is made to Template.

+* `volume_claim_template` - (Optional) A list of volume claims that pods are allowed to reference.
+A claim in this list takes precedence over any volumes in the template, with the same name. *Changing this forces a new resource to be created.*

 ## Nested Blocks